Joint Project "Transformation Knowledge for Disaster Relief" (since 09/2024, VolkswagenStiftung)

 Adobe Acrobat Dokument 548.5 KB

 Biographies of the "GDR-children from Namibia".
-Growing up transnationally between SWAPO and GDR education (since 2013)
+Growing up transnationally between SWAPO and GDR education (2013-2021, Mainz University)

 Namibia, 2014 © Caroline Schmitt